The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Sur La Table: Right now you can save on top kitchenware and appliance brands, thanks to these Cyber Monday deals.

-• Thermoworks: Save on our favorite digital meat thermometer as well as more trusty grilling accessories during this 20% off sitewide sale.
+• Thermoworks: Save on our favorite digital meat thermometer and more trusty grilling accessories during this 20% off sitewide sale.

 • Truff: Save on editor-beloved hot sauces and more, thanks to 30% off sitewide now Nov.
 29.